wesselvdv/pgbouncer/doc/config.md

 There should be at least 2 fields, surrounded by double quotes.
-The first field is the user name and the second is either a plain-text, a MD5-hashed password, or a SCRAM secret.
-PgBouncer ignores the rest of the line.
+The first field is the user name and the second is either a plain-text, a MD5-hashed password, or a SCRAM secret.  pg_ddm ignores the rest of the line.
 Double quotes in a field value can be escaped by writing two double quotes.

 PostgreSQL MD5-hashed password format: